-I'm not the type of purchase things impulsively.
+I'm not the type to purchase things impulsively.
 I'll stew over something for months: reading reviews, checking prices, and thinking about whether the old budget can take it.

-Blockbuster recently joined the digital media game with its own box.
+Blockbuster recently joined the digital media game with its box.
 I can see Blockbuster having a slight advantage in that they have existing retail stores from which to promote their new box.
-However, I think a lot of this is about how “cross-platform” a given solution is.
+However, I think much of this is about how “cross-platform” a given solution is.

 When I buy a movie on iTunes, it becomes available to my wife’s iPod, my iPhone, our home iMac, my work Macbook and our Apple TV.
 That makes it a convenient and attractive choice for homes that already own one more of those Apple products.

 This kind of cross-platform functionality isn’t there for the competition: Vudu, Roku, Xbox 360, TiVo, or Blockbuster.